k8s-platform-hub/hello-golang-iris/README.md

 # hello-golang-iris

-This project consists of a basic hasura project with a simple Go-lang Iris app running on it.
-Once this app is deployed on a Hasura cluster, you will have the app running at [https://app.cluster-name.hasura-app.io](https://app.cluster-name.hasura-app.io).
+This project consists of a basic hasura project with a simple Go-lang Iris API running on it.
+Once this API is deployed on a Hasura cluster, you will have it running at https://api.cluster-name.hasura-app.io

-This is the right place to start if you are planning to build or want to learn to build an Go-lang Iris app with hasura.
+This is the right place to start if you are planning to build or want to learn to build a Go-lang Iris app with hasura.

 ## Sections